Can OCD Make You Believe Things That Aren’t True?

 How OCD Creates a Cycle of Doubt and Fear?

-OCD works in a loop:
+OCD works in a repeating loop that strengthens anxiety over time.

 How To Manage False Beliefs Caused by OCD?

-1. Recognize the Pattern
+1) Recognize the Pattern:

-2. Use Exposure and Response Prevention (ERP)
+2) Use Exposure and Response Prevention (ERP):

-3. Avoid Reassurance Seeking
+3) Avoid Reassurance Seeking:

-4. Cognitive Behavioral Therapy (CBT)
+4) Cognitive Behavioral Therapy (CBT):

-5. Join Support Groups
+5) Join Support Groups:

 Conclusion: